museum4punkt0/Masken-der-Welt/README.md

 This application is designed for running exclusively on the Microsoft (r) HoloLens (r) augmented reality glass gear.

-The application has been developed by contexagon and the asset design is by Daniel Boehme as part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Fasnacht Digital.
+The application and the 3D scans of the masks have been made by contexagon and the assets were designed and created by Daniel Boehme as part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Fasnacht Digital.
 Further information: www.museum4punkt0.de/en/. <br>

 The project museum4punkt0 is funded by the Federal Government Commissioner for Culture and the Media in accordance with a resolution issued by the German Bundestag (Parliament of the Federal Republic of Germany).